 If the recipient of your appeal asks you for further information or evidence, please cooperate and respect any deadlines you are given.
 Student Services may be able to assist you if required.

 Please note that if you have an ongoing appeal, this does not exempt you from your academic duties and cannot be used as an excuse for not meeting study requirements.
 The University will notify you if it is decided that you should be granted such exemptions.

 The University treats appeals confidentially.
 The only people involved in an appeal process are those who are directly affected by the appeal, those who were involved in the contested decision and those responsible for receiving, processing and ruling on the appeal.

 The University is committed to preventing any disadvantages, discrimination or recriminations resulting from an appeal made in good faith.

 How to appeal

 Before you submit an appeal, the University encourages you to raise the problem and clarify the situation with your course instructor, your Study Programme Director or Administrator, or the University’s Student Services.
 If the situation involves a conflict with academic or administrative staff, you may also contact the University’s Ombudsman.

 There are two types of appeal:

 Whenever possible, appeals should be resolved locally.
-To this end, you have the option of introducing a non-contentious (Stage 1) appeal to the person or body having taken the contested decision.
+To this end, you have the option of filing a non-contentious (Stage 1) appeal to the person or body who took the contested decision.